What Are The Best Wingspan Strategies?

-The game feels a bit more accelerated and average scores are generally inflated by a few more points when nectar is used.
+The game feels a bit more accelerated, and average scores are generally inflated by a few more points when nectar is used.
 It also reduces some of the decision-making elements of manipulating the bird feeder.

-In the early days of the Oceania Expansion, there were opinions that the acquisition of nectar became the dominant “strategy” and some people stopped playing with it.
+In the early days of the Oceania Expansion, there were opinions that the acquisition of nectar became the dominant “strategy,” and some people stopped playing with it.
 Other players house-ruled it to behave differently.

 Personally, I think these house rules are an overreaction to the mechanical impact that nectar has on Wingspan.
-It does make things feel a bit different sometimes (different but good) and I think negative opinions about nectar are born from a love of the core Wingspan experience.
+It does make things feel a bit different sometimes (different but good), and I think negative opinions about nectar are born from a love of the core Wingspan experience.
 There’s nothing wrong with that.

 One important thing to remember is that gaining nectar is not always the best choice.
 It’s important to be able to make this distinction.
-The closer you get to the end of the round, the more important spending nectar becomes, because you must discard it to the general supply if you don’t use it.
+The closer you get to the end of the round, the more important spending nectar becomes because you must discard it to the general supply if you don’t use it.

-Nectar has a time limit each round and gaining it for the sake of gaining it is a fruitless effort.
+Nectar has a time limit each round, and gaining it for the sake of gaining it is a fruitless effort.
 You can’t stockpile it for point bombing in the closing turns of the game.
 This “nectar clock” will influence your decisions each round if you chose to hoard it.
-You must capitalize on it in some fashion otherwise your actions to acquire it will have been pointless.
+You must capitalize on it in some fashion otherwise, your actions to acquire it will have been pointless.

 Don’t forget about the bonus conversions on the player mats (that is, discarding a less useful resource for a more useful one).
 Know how and when to use them to maximum effect.
 Spending Nectar on these options is optimal as you can place it on the Spent Nectar spaces of the appropriate habitat.
 This is also a good way to spend nectar that would otherwise have to be discarded at the end of the round.

-As mentioned in Pro Tip #1: Understand Wingspan Strategy Fundamentals, increasing player count will make it harder for any one person to run away with nectar points, as there is more competition to gather it and use it.
-Additionally, this increases the tension surrounding this scoring option and I think it’s why some people felt that the game had become all about the acquisition of this food in the earlier days of OE.
+As mentioned in Pro Tip #1: Understand Wingspan Strategy Fundamentals, increasing the player count will make it harder for any one person to run away with nectar points, as there is more competition to gather and use it.
+Additionally, this increases the tension surrounding this scoring option, and I think it’s why some people felt that the game had become all about the acquisition of this food in the earlier days of OE.